-Before you can attempt to stop your dog from scratching away at the carpet, you need to know what’s driving it.
+Before you can attempt to stop your dog from digging at the carpet, you need to know what’s driving it to do so.
 Otherwise, you’re essentially going at the problem blind, and with little chance of success.
-So, first, then, let’s look at some of the generally accepted reasons behind this peculiar canine need to cultivate:
+Let’s first look at some of the reasons why dogs do scratch the ground:

 Firstly, boredom and attention-seeking can often be a cause.
 When your dog wants attention, they’ll often act up, just as a naughty child or toddler might do; they’ll do something they know they’re not supposed to, precisely because it’s more likely to elicit a reaction from their owner, and grant them the attention they’re so sorely after.

 Some dogs are more prone to “burrowing” than others.
 My excitable, little 1-year-old Scottie-Cairn cross, for instance, loves nothing more than to dig, whether that be her bed in the middle of the night, the flower bed or, yes, even the carpet.